Tennu/tennu-dbcore/README.md

 A plugin for the [tennu](https://github.com/Tennu/tennu) irc framework.

-Required by my other database dirven tennu plugins.

 tennu-dbcore uses [knex](http://knexjs.org/) on its backend.
 This means that if you wish to change from the default Sqlite3 DB you will have to follow their documentation and update the configuration below.
 I have provided a couple of examples.

 ### Configuration